When I became a professional home stager in 2002, I never dreamed that I’d one day get to actually teach home staging on HGTV!

 I recently finished an all day shoot for a new HGTV show to air this spring, “The Decorating Adventures of Ambrose Price.”

 That’s a photo of the host and I together at our third location during the taping (which happened to be my home!).

 Ambrose was one of the contestants on the last season of HGTV’s Designer SuperStar Challenge.

-In another, they’d done a beautiful job furnishing the living and dining room and then left the rest of the house empty except for a lone desk and broom in a back room and a dirty threadbare towel in the en suite bathroom off the master bedroom!
-Why bother staging at all?
+In another, they’d done a beautiful job furnishing the living and dining room and then left the rest of the house empty.
+Except for a lone desk and broom in a back room and a dirty threadbare towel in the en suite bathroom off the master bedroom!

 It was great fun today working with Ambrose and the crew.
 I’ll report back after our next two shooting days in the next fee weeks and when I have the schedule for the new show.

 Apparently each of the 13 episodes will focus on a different aspect of decorating.
 Our episode is staging of course, other topics include: cake decorating, floral design, interior design.
 I’m not sure what else.